Jiandao: History

-From 1901, The Korean Empire prepared the invasion of Jiandao and take control of the area.
-In order to invade, Korean General Yi Hak-gyun, Diplomat Sands in Korea, and captain Payeur was sent to observe Jiandao.
-The French envoy, Victor Collin de Plancy, reported that Korean government is trying to get taxes from the people, increase their influence, and supplying jobs by sending officials there.
-The Russian legation was opposed the invasion because this might cause the loss of Korea's territory.
-Korean government tried to colonize Jiandao.
-In 1901, Korea deployed police force in Jiandao, which was active until 1906.
-The Korean Government sent Yi Beom-yun, who was not part of the Imperial Korean Army, as a Jiandao observer to invade Jiando in 1903.
-In Jiandao, Yi established Sa-po dae, which is militia consisted of Righteous army, and Imperial Korean Army.
+From 1901, the Korean Empire prepared to take control of Jiandao.
+In 1901, Korean General Yi Hak-gyun, the American advisor to Emperor Gojong William F. Sands, and Captain G. Payeur were sent to observe Jiandao.
+The French envoy, Victor Collin de Plancy, reported that the Korean government would benefit by taxing Jiandao's inhabitants, and would increase jobs and influence by sending officials there.
+He also reported that the Russian legation opposed an invasion because this might lead to the loss of Russian territory.
+In 1901, Korea deployed police in Jiandao, and this continued until 1906.
+The Korean Government sent Yi Beom-yun, who was not part of the Imperial Korean Army, to Jiandao as a observer in 1903.
+In Jiandao, Yi established Sa-po dae, which was a militia consisting of both a righteous army, and Imperial Korean Army.
 This army fought against Japan during the Russo-Japanese War.
-The Korean government claimed that there is no document that explicits Jiandao being part of the Qing territory.
+In 1904, the Japanese embassy in Korea reported the Korean government as claiming that there was no document that explicitly recorded Jiandao as part of the Qing territory.

 After the Russo-Japanese War, Japan began the process that led to the formal annexation of Korea.
-In 1905, the Korean Empire became a protectorate of the Imperial Japan, effectively losing diplomatic rights, and became a part of the Imperial Japan in 1910.
-In the early 20th century, Korean immigration to Manchuria steadily increased, either by refugees fleeing from Japanese rule, or from encouragement by the Japanese government for people to develop the land.
-Some local Chinese governments welcomed the Korean immigrants, as they were a source of labor and agricultural skill.
+In 1905, the Korean Empire became a protectorate of the Empire of Japan, effectively losing diplomatic rights, and was annexed to Imperial Japan in 1910.
+In the early 20th century, Korean immigration to Manchuria steadily increased, either from refugees fleeing Japanese rule, or from encouragement of emigration by the Japanese government of Korea for the purposes of developing that territory.
+Some local Chinese governments welcomed the Korean immigrants, as they were a source of skilled labor.

 In the meantime, Japan began to expand into northeast China.
 One of the regions the Japanese targeted was Jiandao (known in Korean as Gando).
-The Japanese claimed that Jiandao included territory of four counties (Yanji, Wangqing, Helong and Hunchun) of Jilin Province.
+The Japanese claimed that Jiandao included territory of four counties (Yanji, Wangqing, Helong, and Hunchun) of Jilin Province.
 The Japanese further claimed ethnic Koreans living in this region should be placed under the jurisdiction of Imperial Japan.

 The Japanese first infiltrated Jiandao in April 1907 to collect information and data.
-On August 7, 1907, Japanese troops invaded Jiandao and claimed that the "Jiandao Issue" was "unsettled" (see reference: Jiandao Massacre).
+On August 7, 1907, Japanese troops invaded Jiandao and claimed that the "Jiandao Issue" was "unsettled" (see: Gando Massacre).